 Substantially all assets and liabilities of Wuqu' Kawoq S.A. dba Maya Health Alliance are translated at year-end exchange rates; support and revenue and expenses are translated at the average exchange rates during the year.
 Translation adjustments for such assets and liabilities are accumulated in net assets without donor restrictions.
-The accumulated unrealized loss was \$47,188 and \$29,687 at December 31, 2021 and 2020, respectively.
+The accumulated unrealized gain (loss) was \$9,053 and \$(47,188) at December 31, 2022 and 2021, respectively.
 Gains and losses from foreign currency translation for the period are included in the statement of activities.